kamiljk/25Q2_astro_nano/src/content/about/README^Frontmatter.md

 - Modularity: Designed to be extended as needed while keeping the core minimal.
 - Interoperability: YAML frontmatter enables seamless integration with external tools.
 - **License Awareness**: Use the `license` field to specify the license type for each note.
 This ensures clarity on usage rights and compliance.
+- **Slug Field**: Use the `slug` field to define a URL-friendly identifier for each note, improving accessibility and linking.

 ---